ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

+**2\.** To align our data we will need the genome and annotation for Arabidopsis thaliana.
+There are many places to find them, but we are going to get them from the Ensembl Genomes FTP site.
+In a browser, go to here:

+    ftp://ftp.ensemblgenomes.org/pub/plants/release-36/

+Navigate through the directories to find a GTF (**NOT** GFF3) annotation file for Arabidopsis thaliana, as well as a complete genome.
+The genome file is "Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz" and the annotation file is "Arabidopsis_thaliana.TAIR10.36.gtf.gz".
+When you find those files, copy the location links and use wget to add them to your ref directory:

+    cd ~/rnaseq_example/ref
+    wget <link to genome>
+    wget <link to annotation>

+Finally, you will need to use gunzip to uncompress the files:

+    gunzip Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz
+    gunzip Arabidopsis_thaliana.TAIR10.36.gtf.gz

+Take a look at the GTF file:

+    less Arabidopsis_thaliana.TAIR10.36.gtf

+Press 'q' to exit this screen.

+---

 **2\.** Now, let's make an alignment directory and link all of our sickle paired-end files (we are not going to use the singletons) into the directory:

     cd ~/rnaseq_example